Why Web3 Projects Require Decentralized Automation

 Time-Consuming

-Setting up and running centralized automation solutions is a lot more difficult and time-consuming than most think.
-For example, if you’re building a centralized automation solution with Web2 technologies like cloud-based job schedulers or a cron job smart contract, you’ll need to check every block for transactions, listen for events, account for reorgs in the chain, send alerts when token balances get low, and much more.
+Setting up and running a homegrown automation solution is a lot more difficult and time-consuming than most think.
+For example, if you’re building an automation solution with Web2 technologies like cloud-based job schedulers or a cron job smart contract, you’ll need to check every block for transactions, listen for events, account for reorgs in the chain, send alerts when token balances get low, and much more.
 Not to mention that you’ll also need to handle Remote Procedure Call (RPC) unresponsiveness, which can be especially challenging for multi-chain applications.
-Furthermore, multi-chain applications may require separate automation architecture for each chain the application is deployed on.
+Additionally, multi-chain applications may require separate automation architecture for each chain the application is deployed on.

 Private Keys Exposed